Armed Forces of Croatia: Croatian War of Independence

-During the Homeland War, the armed forces gradually grew to about 300,000 members.
+During the Homeland War, the armed forces gradually grew to about 300,000 service-members.
 Most of the units were filled from the reserve, i.e. from the personnel who acquired basic military knowledge during their compulsory military service in the Yugoslav People's Army.
-Thanks to the growing military experience, the quality of these units grew, and the organization of the entire system improved over time.

-The training of new generations of 18-year-old young men who served in the Croatian Army continued, whereby army units during military service were generally not used for combat tasks (young men would mostly receive call-ups for combat units soon after completing their compulsory military service).

-As the war progressed, through clandestine operations (the legal procurement of military equipment for the war-torn territory of the former Yugoslavia was prevented), significant amounts of military surpluses created after the collapse of the Warsaw Pact were purchased; in particular, the procurement of combat aircraft of Soviet origin was significant for the formation of the Croatian Air Force.
-The Croatian Air Force had included about twenty MiG 21 aircraft and several Mil Mi-24 combat helicopters, as well as several transport helicopters.
-The domestic industry has become capable of significant independent production of weapons and military equipment.
+As the war progressed, through clandestine operations, significant amounts of military surpluses created after the collapse of the Warsaw Pact were purchased; in particular, the procurement of combat aircraft of Soviet origin was significant for the formation of the Croatian Air Force.
+The Air Force had included about twenty MiG 21 aircraft and several Mil Mi-24 combat helicopters.
+The domestic industry of Croatia was capable of significant independent production of weapons and military equipment.
+The Croatian Navy was created to a large extent with the successful capture of about a quarter of the Yugoslav Navy vessels in Šibenik in 1991.
+Swedish RBS-15 anti-ship missiles were captured.